 - paprika - this is just to garnish the dish - it is super nice but optional - I use smoked Hungarian paprika but you may use any you find like a fab Spanish one

-- pinenuts - or walnuts if you fancy , almonds or any crushed toasted nuts for a delicious crunch;
+- pinenuts - or walnuts if you fancy, almonds or any crushed toasted nuts for a delicious crunch;

 There are ways of making this aubergine side dish but in my family, there was always a special wooden chopping tool that was used to chop these eggplants once cooked on BBQ.

-It makes a delicious side dish, entree or starter as well as a snack served with some tortilla chips, crackers or on a nice homemade bread or the good old homemade sourdough.
+It makes a delicious side dish, entree, or starter, as well as a snack, served with some tortilla chips, crackers, or on a nice homemade bread or the good old homemade sourdough.

-If planning to grill the eggplants ahead of time, do so, take these out from the skin, allow them to rest on a reclined chopping board so that all juices drain out nicely.
+If planning to grill the eggplants ahead of time, do so, take these out from the skin, and allow them to rest on a reclined chopping board so that all juices drain out nicely.

 You may then place these with a generous sprinkle of salt in an airtight container and place them in the fridge for 3-4 days or in the freezer for up to a month.